Release notes 2024: Azure Health Data Services

 Import operation allowed to have resource type per input file in the request parameters.
 With this enhance capability, you can pass multiple resource types in single file.

 • Fixed: Import operation ingests resources with the same resource type and lastUpdated field value.
-Before this change, resources executed in a batch with the same type and lastUpdated field value weren't ingested into the FHIR service.
+Before this change, resources executed in a batch with the same type and lastUpdated field value wasn't ingested into the FHIR service.
 This bug fix addresses the issue.
 See PR#3768.

 • Fixed: FHIR search with 3 or more custom search parameters.
-Before this fix, FHIR search query at the root with three or more custom search parameters resulted in HTTP status code 504.
+Before this fix, a FHIR search query at the root with three or more custom search parameters resulted in HTTP status code 504.
 See PR#3701.

 February 2024